For hundreds of years, Native Americans have used slippery elm bark for its beneficial and soothing properties.

 Slippery Elm for Dogs

-Your dog’s digestive tract can become inflamed for a variety or reasons – something they ate, bacteria, a food sensitivity, medications, or a chronic issue like leaky gut.
+Your dog’s digestive tract can become inflamed for a variety of reasons – something they ate, bacteria, a food sensitivity, medications, or a chronic issue like leaky gut.
 And when this happens, you’ll often see a variety of symptoms, perhaps the most common of which are vomiting, diarrhea, and acid reflux.

-For this reason we always keep it on hand for our families furry and not so furry when tummy troubles spring up.
+For this reason we always keep it on hand for our families, furry and not so furry, when tummy troubles spring up.

 Herbalists have long celebrated the virtues of slippery elm as a digestive helper.
 This is largely thanks to its ability to act as a demulcent.
 Demulcent plants contain a polysaccharide molecular complex called mucilage (we mentioned it above).
 When this mucilage comes in contact with water, it turns into a slimy, gel-like substance.
 And this gel is magical…